Gleb Koryagin

 Gleb Koryagin (born August 6, 1994) is a Russian professional ice hockey player.
-He is currently playing for Amur Khabarovsk of the Kontinental Hockey League (KHL).
+He is currently an unrestricted free agent who most recently played for HC Sochi of the Kontinental Hockey League (KHL).

 Playing career

 He first made his professional debut with Dynamo Moscow in the 2013–14 season.
 Koryagin returned to Dynamo for a second stint on July 19, 2017, after spending the duration of the 2016–17 season with HC Lada Togliatti.

 Koryagin registered 4 assists in 46 regular season games with Dynamo in the 2017–18 season, before leaving as a free agent and signing a one-year deal with Amur Khabarovsk on September 1, 2018.